-- Lost future earnings capacity, if you can’t return to your current job or any job at all
+- Lost future earning capacity, if you can’t return to your current job or any job at all

 Rejecting the First Offer

 When you receive the insurer’s first offer, you should immediately reject it.
 After all, the insurance agent expects you to negotiate!
-Instead, make a counteroffer by starting out at the high end of your range.
-For example, you might have estimated that your injuries are worth $40,000-70,000.
-Don’t counter-offer with $40,000 because you’ll have nowhere to go.
+Instead, come out swinging.
+Make a counteroffer by starting at the high end of your range.
+For example, you might have estimated that your injuries are worth $40,000 to $70,000.
+Don’t counter-offer with $40,000, because you’ll have nowhere to go.
 Also don’t counter with $55,000, since that doesn’t give you much room to maneuver, either.
 Instead, you’ll probably counter with close to $70,000, which is the upper end of what you consider a fair settlement.

 Negotiating a car accident settlement is a lot like negotiating the purchase price of a car at the dealership.
 Each side goes back and forth, moving in increments until they reach a number to which they both can agree.
 At each stage of the negotiation, you’ll explain why you are entitled to the amount you are asking, by providing information about your economic and non-economic damages.

-And what if you can’t reach an agreement?
+What if you can’t reach an agreement?
 Don’t worry!
 A settlement is entirely voluntary.
 If an automobile insurer decides to play hardball, you can always walk away from settlement negotiations and file paperwork in court to start up a lawsuit.
 You’re never forced to settle against your will, and your lawyer can’t accept a settlement offer without your permission.
-The choice always remains yours.
+The choice is yours.

 The Dangers of Settling Too Soon